UST-QuAntiL/quantil-docker/README.md

 # Dockerized QuAntiL Environment

-Docker Compose file for running the entire QuAntiL environment.
+Docker Compose file for running the entire QuAntiL environment provided by the [QC Atlas UI](https://github.com/UST-QuAntiL/qc-atlas-ui).
+Thereby, the [QC Atlas](https://github.com/UST-QuAntiL/qc-atlas) builds the basic knowledge base.
+Furthermore, different features, e.g. [NISQ Analyzer](https://github.com/UST-QuAntiL/nisq-analyzer), [Pattern Atlas](https://github.com/PatternAtlas/pattern-atlas-api), and [QProv](https://github.com/UST-QuAntiL/qprov), are supported on top of the QC Atlas.
+These features and their related backend components are defined as feature sets.

+The defined feature sets are namely:
+- `all` (runs all features)
+- `nisqAnalyzer`
+- `nisqAnalyzerCompilerComparison`
+- `patternAtlas`
+- `qprov`

+A detailed documentation can be found [here](https://quantil.readthedocs.io/en/latest/).

 The fastest way to get started is using [Docker Compose](https://docs.docker.com/compose/).
-[Profiles](https://docs.docker.com/compose/profiles/) are used to run different feature sets.

-Defined feature sets are:
-- all (starts all components)
-- nisqAnalyzer
-- nisqAnalyzerCompilerComparison
-- patternAtlas
-- qprov

-QC Atlas, QC Atlas UI, LaTeX Renderer, and the databases run by default using:
+The base components QC Atlas, QC Atlas UI, LaTeX Renderer, and the databases without any of the named features run by default using:
   ```shell
   docker-compose pull
   docker-compose up
   ```
+For running certain feature sets on top of the base components, [Profiles](https://docs.docker.com/compose/profiles/) are used.
 To start a certain feature set run:
   ```shell
   docker-compose --profile <name-of-feature-set> pull